This guide explains why and how to easily make a dark theme for your website using CSS @media queries.

 }

-For other static-site-generator generated websites, you can refer to the official documentation found online for information on how to override your theme’s CSS.
+For other static site generator websites, you can refer to the official documentation found online for information on how to override your theme’s style-sheet.

 Configure Giscus Theme

-To set it to match your website (if you have done the CSS @media trick shown above), simply set the <script>’s data-theme attribute value to "preferred_color_scheme" as shown below.
+To set giscus comments to match the website if you have done the CSS @media trick shown above, simply set the <script>’s data-theme attribute value to "preferred_color_scheme" as shown below.

 <script src="https://giscus.app/client.js"